weaversd/WCQ_Concacaf/README.md

 # WCQ_Concacaf
 A repo to keep track of and predict world cup qualification for concacaf teams

+Enter the scores for each team in 'scores.xlsx' and then ensure that the correct 'xlsx' file is referenced in 'workspace_setup.R'

+Run 'Run.R' for a summary that contains the current table with relavent statistics as well as %probabilities for a top 3 or top 4 finish for each team based on current results and predicted future performance.
+Also produces a 'magic number' plot (see below).

+Working directory must contain all files along with the scores file.

-open and run files in this order:
+Alternatively, for more control: open and run files in this order:
 * workspace_setup.R
 * functions.R
 * rankings2.R